hexagoncircle/ryan-mulligan-dev/src/blog/target-toggler.md

 date: 2023-12-22
 ---

 There are very rare occasions that I want `<details>` element disclosure widget-style funtionality but would like to have the `<summary>` element detached or live outside of it's related `<details>` container.
-Typically it's related to design constraints and layout styles: A `<summary>` element appears inline with other controls or content.
+This commonly stems from designs that may, for example, expect a toggle button to appear inline with other controls or content.
+Here's my attempt at a Web Component to handle that pattern.

 - [Source code](https://github.com/hexagoncircle/target-toggler)
 - [Demo](https://hexagoncircle.github.io/target-toggler/demo.html)

-The gist of this Web Component is to enhance an HTML `<button>` with the ability to toggle an element's visibility anywhere on a page.
+The gist of this component is to enhance an HTML `<button>` with the ability to toggle an element's visibility anywhere on a page.
 Simply wrap a button element with this component and supply a `target-id` attribute that matches the `id` of any page element.

 ```html
 <script type="module" src="target-toggler.js"></script>